vans163/stargate/README.md

 TransformedBin = stargate_plugin:template(HtmlBin, KeyValue).
 ```

-The return is the evaluation of the expressions between the match (default <%= %>) with the :terms substituted.
+The return is the evaluation of the expressions between the match with the :terms substituted.

-You may pass your own regex to match against using stargate_plugin:template/3 :
+You may pass your own regex to match against using stargate_plugin:template/3:

 ```erlang
 stargate_plugin:template("{{(.*?)}}", HtmlBin, KeyValue).